Meditation Cured My Depression & Alcoholism Without Harmful Drugs

 Adding to this difficult challenge was the guy who went on before me who snag about dreaming of singing in front of people naked!
 Which, yes!
 He sung actually naked, his member flapping in the breeze.
 There was a collective groan and recoil in the crowd.
 He shuffled off the stage after the longest minute ever and then it was my turn.

-I sat on my cushion, got into the half-lotus, and began to practice the techniques I learned at http://www.trypnauralmeditation.com/how-to-meditate/.
+I sat on my cushion, got into the half-lotus, and began to practice the techniques I learned in the Heart Coherence System.
 To my astonishment, the entire room fell into dead silence.
 Everyone breathed with me!
 Everyone was holding the space!
 I could hear my heart bashing against my ribs, I kept breathing, they kept breathing, it was a long minute, but a very good one that drove home a big point!

 My year of meditating using Shaktipat’s basic system paid off tremendously!
 I could still hold myself, and even others, while in that crazy, noisy, space.
 With a mind clear and free.